-Along with facilitating educational workshops and services, MPHA also collaborates and works with a number of organizations to bring more individualized services to residents.
+MPHA also collaborates and works with a number of organizations to bring more individualized services to residents.
 Examples include home health care, mental health supports, case management, Hospice, Meals on Wheels, NAPS for seniors, employment services and transportation.
 MPHA collaborates with agencies such as Lakeland Mental Health, CCRI, Sanford home health, Summit Guidance, Valley Senior Services, Lakes and Prairies CAPLP (homebuyer education provider), Hospice of the Red River Valley, Clay County Social Services, West Central Initiative, Metro Senior Rides, Essentia home health, and many more.
+In addition, MPHA worked to provide education and assistance to residents about how to prevent the spread of COVID 19.

 MPHA staff are committed to the mission of the organization which includes promoting positive outcomes for the residents and the community we serve.
 Staff participate and serve on a number of boards and committees that are dedicated to this to advocate for the population that resides in public housing.
-Examples include: Successful Outcomes for Tenants and Landlords (SOFTL), Regional Adult Mental Health Initiative Steering Committee, West Central Continuum of Care Board, Program Coordination Committee, Lakes & Prairies CAPLP Housing Advisory Board and Consumer Action Board.
+Examples include: 2020 Census Complete Count Committee, Successful Outcomes for Tenants and Landlords (SOFTL), Regional Adult Mental Health Initiative Steering Committee, West Central Continuum of Care Board, Program Coordination Committee, Lakes & Prairies CAPLP Housing Advisory Board and Consumer Action Board.
 The Consumer Action Board is the newest group and consists of individuals who are living in public housing, supportive housing, homeless shelters, and in the community on housing supports.
-There are currently two residents of MPHA that serve on this board.
+There is currently one resident of MPHA that serves on this board.
 The individuals are able to share their journeys to find and maintain housing and provide ideas on how current systems could be improved to better serve people.